deepgajjar/task_management_fe/README.md

-Project has been create using create react app
+Project has been created using create react app

 technologies :
 React,react-router,redux-toolkit and used rtk query for manage api calls